wbcsd/data-exchange-protocol/decisions/log/0033-piece-as-declaredunit.md

 * PACT Methodology Working group is aligned to the proposal, per discussions November 2023
 * Three sector initiatives (Catena-X, TfS, and Green x Digital) raised feedback requesting the addition of `piece` as declaredUnit.
 Through discussions with these initiatives, we have arrived at this proposal; we are now working with these initaitives to receive final review and approval before taking the proposal to the PACT Tech Working group May 15.
-* Proposal is pending corresponding revisions to PACT Tech Specs (v3) which will be linked to this ADR when ready.

 ## Context